 It may take 2 to 3 weeks before your depression symptoms improve.
 Keep using the medication as directed and tell your doctor if your symptoms do not improve.

-Do not stop using doxepin suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
+Do not stop using doxepin suddenly, or you could have unpleasant withdrawal symptoms.
 Ask your doctor how to avoid withdrawal symptoms when you stop using doxepin.

 Store at room temperature away from moisture, heat, and light.